-Kinds of publications that are permitted as references (sections 251, 261 and 266 PC)
+Kinds of publications that are permitted as references

 All kinds of scientific articles published in a scientifically recognised medium are permitted as references, provided that they successfully passed a peer review process.
 This ensures that the referenced data and information are generally recognised.
+This rule does not apply extremely rarely and only if justifiable.